 Monday thru Friday: 9:30 a.m. to 4:30 p.m.

-Additional open hours are occasionally scheduled to accommodate Ho Tung Visualization Lab visitors, and special weekend hours typically are posted for campus events, such as Family Weekend, Graduation, and Reunion.
+Additional open hours occasionally are scheduled to accommodate Ho Tung Visualization Lab visitors, and special weekend hours typically are added for campus events, such as Family Weekend, Graduation, and Reunion.

 We are fortunate to have many specimens of exceptional quality in the museum, including spectacular gems and mineral clusters, and well-preserved fossils of scorpion-like eurypterids, large dipleura dekayi trilobites, and a 7-foot-long mammoth tusk, to name just a few.